 Here are a few other emergency items you may want to look into.

 - AM/FM radio, solar or crank.
-Don’t count on your cell phone working during a disaster.
-You will want to hear emergency news.
-Keep this in an adult pack.
+Don’t count on your cell phone always working during a disaster.
+You will want emergency news.
+Keep this in an adult backpack.

 - Two-way radio such as a Baofeng or a Ham radio.

-I hope you learned something useful about the importance of emergency apps and a solar cell phone charger!
+I hope you add emergency cell phone apps and buy a solar cell phone charger,

 The Food Storage Organizer